stbnrivas/dataModels/StreetLighting/StreetlightGroup/doc/spec.md

     + Normative References: [https://tools.ietf.org/html/draft-ietf-geojson-03](https://tools.ietf.org/html/draft-ietf-geojson-03)
     + Mandatory

-+ `area` : Higher level area to which the streetlight group belongs to.
++ `areaServed` : Higher level area to which the streetlight group belongs to.
 It can be used to group per responsible, district, neighbourhood, etc.
     + Attribute type: [Text](https://schema.org/Text)
     + Optional